Make The Grade With Your School Building

 By creating healthy indoor environments, we can keep students and staff in schools.
 We’ve been helping to create the optimal learning environments for decades by offering healthy, sustainable building materials.

-Explore products that can improve acoustics, clean the air and improve light reflectance.
+Explore products that can clean the air, improve acoustics, and improve light reflectance.

 Indoor Environmental Quality in Education